buonappetort/javaLambda/README.md

 # javaLambda
-Introduction to lambda functions using Java 8
+A guide to implementing lambda functions in multiple languages.